diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-session/ag-diamond-2026.md

 The training program was developed by Ahmed AMRANI and co-supervised by Ahmed, Jean-Philippe POLI and Léo ORVEILLON.

-The full content, along with instructions on how to do it, is available at the following link [gitlab: AI Training](https://gricad-gitlab.univ-grenoble-alpes.fr/diamond/jupyter/training-diamond-ag-2026)
+The full content, along with instructions on how to do it, is available in the tutorial's repository: link below.

 </div>

+{{< link-card title="GitLab: AI Training" description="Access the notebooks and instructions" href="https://gricad-gitlab.univ-grenoble-alpes.fr/diamond/jupyter/training-diamond-ag-2026" target="_blank" icon="tabler-icons/outline/brand-gitlab" class="mb-0" >}}